MohdZaidRapid/DockerCommand/DockerCommand.md

 # docker volume volume_name - It is used to create volume.

 # docker volume Is -It is used to list volumes

+# docker volume prune
+# docker volume inspect
+# docker volume rm volume name
+# docker volume prune rmeove all
+# docker run -d --name container_name -v volume name:/app nginx -It is used to start a contaienr and create a volume if volume doesn's exists
+(used with ro)